-Each student needs to write a two to three page Critical Article Review (CAR) (from the list of articles that correspond to the different learning factors).
+Each student will write a two to three page Critical Article Review (CAR) (the article you review will be from a list of articles that correspond to the different learning factors).
 The CAR should include the following parts: description; analysis, application and interpretation; and reflection on the content and its meaning to you in your current/future professional role.
 Your article summary needs to include the article reference in APA style (at the beginning of the CAR).
 Each CAR needs to include a clear description or summary of the article content, what the reading means to you as an educator, how you relate to the ideas of the author, and how and why you can or cannot apply these ideas into your current or future practice.